appharbor/AppHarbor.Web.Security/README.md

 that you can copy and paste directly.

 **It is not a good idea to use online services to generate encryption keys.**
+You should also avoid using the keys used to protect the cookie for other purposes.

 In code, you need to add a `using` directive: